 The SIIC regime is applicable by election.
-This election must be notified to the competent tax office at the latest before the end of the fourth month following the opening of the financial year for which the company wishes to be subject to the SIIC regime.
-This election is global and irrevocable.23
+The entity in question must inform the competent tax office of its election before the end of the fourth month following the opening of the financial year for which it wishes to be subject to the SIIC regime.
+This election is global and irrevocable.

-Notification of election to apply the regime must be accompanied by the list of subsidiaries electing to apply the exemption regime and the commitment concerning capital gains for which taxation is deferred (see below).
-This list must be updated and provided annually at the time of filing the annual tax return.24
+The notification of its election must be accompanied by a list of the subsidiaries electing to apply the exemption regime and a commitment concerning capital gains for which taxation is deferred (see below).
+This list must be updated and submitted with the annual tax return each year.

-The regime applies with retrospective effect as of the first day of the financial year for which the election was made.25
+The regime applies retroactively as of the first day of the financial year for which the election was made.

 Scope of the election

 Electing to apply the regime is deemed to be a cessation of business for tax purposes, to the extent that the company in question ceases to be subject to CIT.
-This, as a rule, has the tax consequences of a liquidation and, in particular, the immediate taxation of profits for the current financial year and the taxation of unrealised capital gains.
+This, as a rule, has the same tax consequences as a liquidation, in particular the immediate taxation of profits for the current financial year and the taxation of any unrealised capital gains.

-These tax consequences do, however, benefit from various forms of relief.
-For unrealised capital gains, although the principle remains that there is an exit tax for real property rights and shares in partnerships, the law provides for substantial mitigation.
+There are, however, various forms of relief from this taxation.
+For unrealised capital gains, although the principle of an exit tax for real property rights and shares in partnerships remains, the law provides for substantial relief.
 The tax is due at the reduced rate of 19 per cent and payment is spread linearly over four years.
-The first quarter is due on 15 December of the election year and the following instalments are due on 15 December of the next three years.
+The first quarter is due on 15 December of the election year and the following instalments are due on 15 December in each of the next three years.

-Electing to apply the regime is generally accompanied by a revaluation of the balance sheet, to make the carrying values coherent with the fiscal values used for calculating the exit tax.
-In this case, the revaluation variance is booked to liabilities on the net balance sheet for the exit tax.
+Electing to apply the regime is generally accompanied by a revaluation of the balance sheet, to make the accounting values consistent with the fiscal values used to calculate the exit tax.
+The associated revaluation variance is booked to liabilities on the net balance sheet for the exit tax.

 iii Tax regime